mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

     2. Run TaMaRa and synthesise the circuit
     3. Use _SymbiYosys_ and _eqy_ to check that the circuits before and after TMR are identical
 - *Mutation coverage:* This aims to prove that TMR works as intended.
-Ideally, I would also like to use fuzzing to generate random Verilog RTL as in equivalence checking, but this is still under active research in academia.
-Instead, using carefully selected testbenches and designs I will use formal verification to prove the TaMaRa removes injected faults.
+Ideally, I would also like to use fuzzing to generate random Verilog RTL as in equivalence checking, but the generation of random Verilog with valid testbenches is a topic still under active research in academia.
+Instead, using carefully selected designs and testbenches, I will use formal verification to prove that TaMaRa removes injected faults.
 The methodology is as follows:
     1. Pick a simple test case, for example, a parity checker or CRC8 calculator
     2. Write a self checking testbench for the example
-    3. Use Yosys _mcy_ (mutation coverage) to check that the testbench works
+    3. Use Yosys _mcy_ (mutation coverage) to check that the testbench is valid and high quality
     4. Use TaMaRa to add TMR and synthesise the circuit
     5. Inject faults into the redundant netlist
     6. Use mcy to check that the injected faults are removed by the TMR process